 6. Tibetan Spaniel

-A few short walks a day is all these dogs need to thrive.
+A few short walks a day are all that these dogs need to thrive.
 They also enjoy playtime in the backyard, which can easily meet their activity needs.

 7. Cavalier King Charles Spaniel